MonitorControl/MonitorControl/README.md

 Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
 If you want you can fork the code yourself and submit a pull request to improve the app.

-## Download
+## Download the pre-release version

-Go to [Release](https://github.com/MonitorControl/MonitorControl/releases/latest) and download the latest `.dmg`
+Go to [Releases](https://github.com/MonitorControl/MonitorControl/releases) and download the latest pre-release `.dmg`

-**Please note that releases are not available for the experimental Apple Silicon version yet!**

 ## Installing with Homebrew Cask

 You can also install MonitorControl with [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).

-**Be aware that this comment will not install the experimental Apple Silicon compatible version of the app!**
+**Be aware that this command will not install the experimental Apple Silicon compatible version of the app!**

 ```bash
 brew install --cask monitorcontrol